apache/hudi/website/docs/quick-start-guide.md

 [Modeling data stored in Hudi](https://hudi.apache.org/docs/faq#how-do-i-model-the-data-stored-in-hudi) and for info on ways to ingest data into Hudi, refer to [Writing Hudi Tables](/docs/next/writing_data).
 For a table where primary keys are not configured by user, `bulk_insert` will be chosen as the default operation.
-If primary key configuration (RECORDKEY_FIELD_NAME.key()) is set the user, `upsert` is chosen as the default operation.
-If you have a workload without updates, you can also issue`insert` or `bulk_insert` operations which could be faster.
+If primary key configuration (RECORDKEY_FIELD_NAME.key()) is set by the user, `upsert` is chosen as the default operation.
+If you have a workload without updates, you can issue `insert` or `bulk_insert` operations which could be faster.
 To know more, refer to [Write operations](/docs/next/write_operations)
 :::